adamt94/comply-cube-demo/README.md

 |
 +-- utils             # shared utility functions

 Each feature folder should contain code specific to that feature, keeping things neatly separated.
 I used a few different libraries such as tanstack query for fetching data, zod for input validation and shadecn for building some of the common components such as the forms and input fields.

 improvements if i had more time i would of added unit tests to the frontend, to test the components and the requests from the backend.
-I also could added better error handling for the websdk and more detailed response etc. It also just checks the status by polling the backend as i didnt get a chance to look a the webhooks setup so  i could use that to get the completed status.
+I also could added better error handling for the websdk and more detailed response etc.
+The current implementation uses a check status endpoint and polls that until status complete as this was quick to setup.
+If had more time i could of setup the Webhooks for this to work.

 # Frontend setup